a-wessels/Portfolio/push-notes.md

 <br>
 **OVERVIEW**

-I got rid of all my ADD scribbles from the messy creative phase and tidied things up around here.
-Should be a lot nicer.
+I added some images and a header.

 **@404Pandas**

+MOW